What Is Intermittent Fasting?

 - Have a history of disordered eating

 - Have a history of mental health disorders

 - Are pregnant or breastfeeding

-In summary, intermittent fasting is convenient and flexible.
-In fact, you may already be practicing some form of fasting without realizing it!
+In summary, IF is convenient and flexible.
+In fact, you may already be practicing some form of IF without realizing it!
 You can pick a plan that works for your lifestyle and continue to eat a healthy, balanced diet while reaping the many benefits of intermittent fasting.

-Do you think intermittent fasting could work for you?
+Do you think it could work for you?